Canonical-AI-Inc/canonical/examples/README.md

 The Canonical AI Semantic Cache is built for Conversational AI.
 For caching to work in a conversational application, the semantic cache must be aware of the chat history and the context of each query.
 In other words, a cache hit requires the user query and previous user-LLM interactions to match.
 As such, asking the same thing over and over won't necessarily produce a cache hit.
 After all, you wouldn't want that to be the experience in human conversations!

 Here are some tips:
-1. Start a new cache by updating your System Prompt.
+1. Start a new cache by updating `SYSTEM_PROMPT` in `demo.py`.
+2. Save `demo.py`.
-2. Run the script and have a conversation with the LLM.
+2. Run the script and have a conversation with the LLM in your terminal.
 The new cache will get populated with LLM responses.
-3. End the session, then start a new session.
+3. Type `Ctrl + C` to stop the session.
+Then, type `python demo.py` to start a new conversation.
 4. Have a new conversation with the LLM.
 When you ask questions similar to what you asked in your last conversation, you'll get cache hits.

+Caveats:
-5. Note: the cache update lag is set to five seconds for this demo.
+1. The cache update lag is set to five seconds for this demo.
 This is important for conversational LLM caching because it prevents the user and LLM from getting stuck in a loop.
+2. For privacy reasons, we don't cache queries with sensitive information like social security numbers.
+If you want a cache hit, don't use sensitive information.

 Here is an example: